-Over the past year and a half government restrictions have prevented many of us from returning to the office.
+Since the beginning of the pandemic, government restrictions have prevented many of us from returning to the office and many are working from home or launching home businesses.
 Given that the Coronavirus Act 2020 has not been repealed yet, it is important to remember that similar restrictions might very well be instituted again.
 Because of this, it is worth exploring the rules surrounding running a business from your home.

 Distinguishing between regular employment and self-employment can often be difficult.
 However, there are a few indicators which suggest that an individual is running a business.
 They must be:

 - Responsible for the success or failure of the business, bearing the risk of failure with their own money.

 - Using their own money to buy business assets and cover running costs, providing all or the main tools and equipment for their work.

 - Making a loss or a profit, rather than a consistent salary.